www.scantips.com

 Confusion appearing to call Dividends Income

-Hard Evidence a Dividend Payment does cause a investment price drop
+Hard Evidence a Dividend does cause a investment price drop

 Again, if you instead put the money back by reinvesting the dividend, it returns the dollars of investment.
 It also provides a few additional free shares, usually every quarter, which compensates for the price drop.
 There is still no gain on that first day, it is just back to even again.
 However the earnings of additional shares every quarter are a mighty Big Deal to increase future earnings, year after year.
 And it is certainly a good thing to know.